docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 | pop3        |   110   |    10110    |
 | pop3s       |   995   |    10995    |

-Note thes ports are NOT exposed outside of the Kubernetes cluster.

 ## Chart Values
 The following table lists the configurable parameters of the docker-mailserver chart and their default values.